- Clavister CorePlus™ version 8.x-10.x, 11.x, 12.x

 I want to let Traceroute through my Clavister Security Gateway, but it seems to be blocked per default.
 How can i let it through?

-I got the traceroute traffic through, and adjusted the TTL, but I still don't get a reply from the Clavister (first few hops).
-How fix that?
+and/or I got the traceroute traffic through, and adjusted the TTL, but I still don't get a reply from the Clavister (first few hops).
+How to fix that?

 In order to let traceroute through you need to change/enable two settings:

 1. Under Advanced settings (or System->Advanced settings) go to IP Settings and change the "TTL Min" value from 3 to 1.